If you grind your teeth and your dentist has given you a night guard for it, this article is for you.

 - Protecting your teeth from the strong vertical forces of grinding, which can cause them to break, crack, become sensitive, cause you pain, and prematurely yellow and cause your gums to recede.

-- That you are likely to have sleep apnea and should look into getting tested for this potentially life-threatening condition.
+- That you should be tested for sleep apnea, a potentially life-threatening condition.

 Have you ever felt like your night guard just makes your grinding worse?